baldurk/renderdoc/docs/introduction.rst

 |renderdoc_logo|

-Welcome to RenderDoc - a graphics debugger currently available for D3D11, Vulkan and OpenGL development on windows.
+Welcome to RenderDoc - a graphics debugger currently available for Vulkan, D3D11, D3D12, and OpenGL development on windows.

 This document serves primarily as reference guide, introductory document and explanation of which features are available in RenderDoc and how to best use them.